Ancurio/mkxp/README.md

 To run mkxp, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.

+## Dependency kit

+To facilitate hacking, I have assembled a package containing all dependencies to compile mkxp on a bare-bones Ubuntu 12.04 64bit installation.
+Compatibility with other distributions has not been tested.
+You can download it [here](https://www.dropbox.com/s/mtp44ur367m2zts/mkxp-depkit.tar.xz).
+Read the "README" for instructions.

 ## Configuration

 mkxp reads configuration data from the file "mkxp.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'mkxp.conf.sample' for a list of accepted entries.